anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 ## Configure VPP tokens

- //lenewsad I'm seeing multiple tokens in the Intune for EDU console.
-Why is that?
-In a typical school, will they have multiple tokens, or are they restricted to just one?
-//lenewsad How many VPP tokens can a tenant have?

-VPP token should be set up per it admin or per school.
-Location = VPP token.
-So you cacn assign 100 snapchat licenses to

  A VPP token links your Intune for Education account to your Apple VPP or Apple School Manager account.
+You can create a single VPP token to manage apps across the entire organization; or you can create multiple VPP tokens to designate app management across different locations or admins.

 VPP tokens are necessary for Intune to:
-* Sync app details in the Intune for Education portal
+* Sync app details in the Intune for Education portal.
-* Assign VPP-purchased apps to groups
+* Assign VPP-purchased apps to groups.
-* Silently install VPP-purchased apps on school devices, with no need for device user's Apple ID
+* Silently install VPP-purchased apps on school devices, with no need for device user's Apple ID.

-Without a VPP token, you can still search and get free iOS apps through the App Store.
+Without a VPP token, you can still search and get [free iOS apps through the App Store](add-apps-ios.md).
 However, to install the app on the device, the device user must sign in with an Apple ID.

 1. On the iOS Device Management page, click the **VPP Tokens** tab.
 2. Click **Open Apple School Manager** and sign in with your school's Apple ID, not your personal one.
 If you use the legacy Apple VPP site to buy apps, click **Download your token from the VPP website**.
-Follow the steps on the sites to create and download the token.
+3. Follow the steps on either site to create and download the token.
 Save the token to your local drive.
-3. Return to the Intune for Education portal.
+4. Return to the Intune for Education portal.
 Enter the Apple ID that you used to sign in to the Apple Push Certificates portal.
-4. Click the folder icon to browse your computer's files.
-Select the token file that you downloaded and saved in step 2.
+5. Click the folder icon to browse your computer's files.
+Select the token file that you downloaded and saved in step 3.
-5. Choose the location of your school's devices. //lenewsad is this accurate? the location of the app store.
+6. Choose the location of your school's devices.
-6. //lenewsad Looks like the up-to-date setting is enabled by default?
-Switch the setting to disable automatic app updates.  *might remove from steps due to engineering
+7. If you don't want to enable automatic app updates, switch the setting to disable them.  (//lenewsad *might remove from steps due to engineering)
-7. Read and acknowledge the consent agreement at the bottom of the page.
+8. Read and acknowledge the consent agreement at the bottom of the page.
-8. Click **Save**.
+9. Click **Save**.

-You can create a single VPP token to manage apps across the entire organization; or you can create multiple VPP tokens to designate app management among different locations or admins in your organization.

 Tokens expire every 365 days. (//lenewsad: what about password reset?
 TBD.
 Ravi is checking on this.)
 Tokens are essential to managing VPP-purchased apps, so you'll need to renew them yearly. <link to article>

 ## Next steps
-* Add iOS apps in Intune
-* Add VPP-purchased apps in Intune
+Purchase free apps from the App Store, or add your VPP-purchased apps to the Intune for Education portal.